Jonathansen230/Microsoft-Azure/README.md

 <img src="https://i.imgur.com/vsgEYWE.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 If you have gotten this far, Congratulations!
 You have successfully created and accessed your Azure Virtual Machine.
+If you no longer need your Virtual Machine for future use, be sure to delete your Virtual Machine on Azure!
+Otherwise Microsoft will charge your free 30 day $200 or your card for your VM.
 </p>
 <br />
 </p>